mohammadteeti/OPOST_AUTOMATION/README.md

 - **Browsing Files for Different Employees**

   The program allows the user to easily select the Excel file they wish to work with, eliminating the need for manually entering excessive data.
+  It also allows for multiple file selection (Group Operation)
 - **Login to OPOST System**

   The program uses OPOST user credentials to log in, streamlining the login process automatically.